 Commitments And Contingencies

-The holders of the (i) Founder Shares, (ii) Private Placement Warrants and the Class A ordinary shares underlying such Private Placement Warrants and (iii) Private Placement Warrants that may be issued upon conversion of Working Capital Loans will have registration rights to require the Company to register a sale of any of the Company’s securities held by them pursuant to a registration rights agreement signed in connection with the Public Offering.
-Pursuant to the registration rights agreement, the underwriters’ exercise of their over-allotment option in full and $1,500,000 of Working Capital Loans (which amount includes the committed sponsor loans) are converted into Private Placement Warrants, the Company will be obligated to register up to 26,425,000 Class A ordinary shares and 17,800,000 warrants.
-The number of Class A ordinary shares includes (i) 8,625,000 Class A ordinary shares to be issued upon conversion of the Founder Shares, (ii) 16,300,000 Class A ordinary shares to be issued upon exercise of the Private Placement Warrants and (iii) 1,500,000 Class A ordinary shares underlying the Private Placement Warrants issued upon conversion of Working Capital Loans.
-The number of warrants includes 16,300,000 Private Placement Warrants and 1,500,000 Private Placement Warrants issued upon conversion of Working Capital Loans.
+The holders of the (i) Founder Shares, which were issued in a private placement prior to the closing of the IPO, (ii) Private Placement Warrants, which were issued in a private placement simultaneously with the closing of the IPO and the Class A ordinary shares underlying such Private Placement Warrants, (iii) Private Placement Warrants that may be issued upon conversion of Working Capital Loans and (iv) Extension Loan Warrants that may be issued upon conversion of Extension Loans will have registration rights to require the Company to register a sale of any of the Company’s securities held by them pursuant to the registration rights agreement, dated December 14, 2021, by and among the Company, the Sponsor, Pala, Cantor, Roth and the other holders party thereto (the “Registration Rights Agreement”).
+Pursuant to the Registration Rights Agreement and assuming the underwriters exercise their over-allotment option in full and $1,500,000 of Working Capital Loans (which amount includes the committed sponsor loans) are converted into Private Placement Warrants, the Company will be obligated to register up to 26,340,556 Class A ordinary shares and 17,800,000 warrants.
+The number of Class A ordinary shares includes (i) 8,540,556 Class A ordinary shares to be issued upon conversion of the Founder Shares, (ii) 16,300,000 Class A ordinary shares to be issued upon conversion of the Founder Shares and (iii) assumes 1,500,000 Class A ordinary shares underlying Private Placement Warrants issuable upon conversion of Working Capital Loans.
+The number of warrants includes 16,300,000 Private Placement Warrants and assumes 1,500,000 Private Placement Warrants issuable upon conversion of Working Capital Loans.
 The holders of these securities are entitled to make up to three demands, excluding short form demands, that the Company register such securities.
 In addition, the holders have certain “piggy-back” registration rights with respect to registration statements filed subsequent to the Company’s completion of the initial Business Combination.
 The Company will bear the expenses incurred in connection with the filing of any such registration statements.

-45-dayoption from the date of the Public Offering to purchase up to an additional 4,500,000 units to cover over-allotments, if any.
-The underwriters exercised their full over-allotment option on December 17, 2021.
+45-dayoption from the date of the IPO to purchase up to an additional 4,500,000 Units to cover over-allotments, if any.
+The underwriters exercised their over-allotment option in full on December 17, 2021.